The words below were written in celebration of Oliver Sacks’s 80th birthday in 2013. The renowned neurologist died Sunday.

-It is his genius — or perhaps I should say: that of medicine itself — to appreciate that, when it to comes to ourselves, scientific dispassion is not enough.
-For we ourselves are two-fold: we are organisms, with lives that begin and end, but also persons, whose lives, like all good stories, have first and second acts, and endings.
+It is his genius — or, perhaps I should say, that of medicine itself — to appreciate that, when it to comes to ourselves, scientific dispassion is not enough.
+For we ourselves are two-fold: We are organisms, with lives that begin and end, but also persons, whose lives, like all good stories, have first and second acts, and endings.

-No stories, no persons: you need the stance of the story teller to bring us into view.
+No stories, no persons: You need the stance of the story teller to bring us into view.

-So it turns out that Sacks’ method — close attention to the person, collaborative engagement with the patient — might be exactly the right method to bring whole person/human being into focus.
+So, it turns out that Sacks’s method — close attention to the person, collaborative engagement with the patient — might be exactly the right method to bring whole person/human being into focus.
 If this is right, then Sacks shouldn’t be thought of as a good scientist with a knack for writing.
 Rather, he is a physician who understands that a person is more than a human being and that the story is the thing.